Eclipse-SDV-Hackathon-BCX/Team11_42_MicroBosch/README.md

             2. CAN data we got processed with computer generated data and timestamps
             3. Only speed value cannot help interpreting the relations.

+The final demo where Muto simulation platform is running.
+We use dotnet C# REST API and use Request library in python to get the real-time data.
+Streamlit is used in the frontend to display the predicted score and the Jerk peaks.

+![video]
+(/demo/2022_11_09_151853.mp4)